John Moyers

 * Son of PBS television host Bill Moyers

-In 1998 John Moyers founded the Internet journal TomPaine.com, which features news and editorials reflecting the left-wing perspectives of such contributing writers as Robert Borosage, Barbara Ehrenreich, and Tom Hayden.
-While serving as TomPaine’s editor-in-chief from 1999 to 2003, Moyers himself wrote more than 120 “op ads,” as he dubbed them, on such issues as campaign-finance reform, the environment, war, race, and poverty.
+In June 1998, Moyers founded the Internet journal TomPaine.com, which featured news and editorials reflecting the left-wing perspectives of contributing writers such as Robert Borosage, Barbara Ehrenreich, and Tom Hayden.
+While serving as TomPaine’s editor-in-chief and executive director until September 2003, Moyers himself wrote more than 120 “op ads,” as he dubbed them, on such topics as campaign-finance reform, the environment, war, race, and poverty.
 In 2001 he was named as one of six “New Media Heroes” by AlterNet.org.

-In an April 2003 ad campaign titled “The Only Peace Demonstration the President Can’t Ignore,” Moyers urged Americans to “register for peace” by becoming registered voters and then casting their ballots against George W. Bush in the 2004 presidential election. ”Peace’ isn’t just ‘anti-war,’” Moyers co-wrote in a companion piece to the ad.
+In an April 2003 ad campaign titled “The Only Peace Demonstration the President Can’t Ignore,” Moyers urged Americans to “register for peace” by becoming registered voters and then casting their ballots against George W. Bush in the 2004 presidential election. ”Peace’ isn’t just ‘anti-war,’” Moyers co-wrote with Vermont Auditor of Accounts Elizabeth Ready in a companion piece to the ad.
 “It summarizes in a word the concepts of economic and environmental justice, civil rights, equality, democracy and compassion.”

-Also in 2004, Moyers moved to Vermont to pursue personal interests such as the “adaptive reuse of historic buildings and local civic activism.”
+In 2004 as well, Moyers moved to Vermont to pursue personal interests such as the “adaptive reuse of historic buildings and loc.al civic activism.”
+Ever since then, he has earned his living as a landlord in a small Vermont town.

-As avid a supporter of Democrat and leftist causes as his father, Moyers has made political contributions to Patrick Leahy, Ralph Nader, and the Gay and Lesbian Victory Fund.
+As avid a supporter of Democrat and leftist causes as his father, Moyers has made political contributions to such notable recipients as Patrick Leahy, Ralph Nader, Bernie Sanders, Barack Obama, Donna Edwards, and the Gay & Lesbian Victory Fund.

 |